 Directions from Here: Activates the Directions function in the "Search and Information" window in the top-left corner (if it isn't already active), and designates this location as your departure point.
-See our Google Maps Directions tutorial for more information on how to use this function.

 Directions to Here: Activates the Directions function in the "Search and Information" window in the top-left corner (if it isn't already active), and designates this location as your destination.
-See our Google Maps Directions tutorial for more information on how to use this function.

 What's Here?: This option is basically the same as left-clicking at the location.

 Search Nearby: Takes you to the "Search and Information" window in the top-left corner, and narrows your search results down to locations within a certain distance of the location that you've specified.
-See our Google Maps Search tutorial for more information on how to search using Google Maps.

 Measure Distance: Allows you to designate this location as one that you want to measure distance from, or, if you've already picked a starting point, designates this location as the one you want to measure the distance to.
-See our Google Maps Distance Tool tutorial for more information on how this feature works.

 There are a few more tricks that come in handy on this screen: